 Where the Pitons Set the Terms

 Arrive at Hummingbird Beach on a calm morning and the geography does most of the talking.
 The twin peaks of the Pitons rise directly across Soufrière Bay, close enough that their outline shifts with the light through the day.
 This stretch of St Lucia's southwest coast has long attracted a particular kind of visitor: one for whom the landscape is not backdrop but context, and for whom what they eat, drink, or absorb into their body is connected to where they are standing.
-SMO Wellness sits inside that tradition.
+SMO Wellness is a restaurant on Hummingbird Beach in St. Lucia.
 The beach setting places it within a cluster of Soufrière experiences where the physical environment shapes the format of the offering as much as any menu decision could.

 Soufrière itself occupies a different register from the resort-dense north around Rodney Bay and Gros Islet.
 The town is older, quieter, and more directly tied to the island's agricultural and volcanic geography.
 The sulphur springs at Sulphur Mountain are minutes away.
 Cocoa and breadfruit grow on the hillsides.
 Fishing boats still work the bay.
 For wellness and food operations in this part of the island, that proximity is the point: what's available locally is not a compromise but an argument.